-Carter Holbrook, a sophomore at Dawson High School is enthusiastically lending his energy to Village Dreams by raising funds, collecting shoes, and adding tech expertise to make the website come alive.
+Carter Holbrook, a sophomore at Dawson High School and long time volunteer, is enthusiastically lending additional energy to Village Dreams by raising funds, collecting shoes, and adding tech expertise to make the website come alive.

 Carter’s first project was to join his sister, Kara, to establish an annual athletic shoe drive at three schools in Boulder.
 More than 300 pairs of shoes were collected this year.The shoes will benefit the Ampeha Primary School shoe library and the partnering non-profit organization, One World Running, which sends donated shoes around the globe to third world runners.

 Additionally, Carter has signed up donors at fundraisers and currently is working on upgrading our website: <www.villagedreams.org>.
 We welcome his energy and contributions!